-CARD C (DDE
+CARD CODE

-Balance-Forward 5 in col. 78
+Balance-Forward 5 in in col. 78 78

-Issue 3 in col. 78

 Receipt 2 in col. 78

 Adjustment 8 in col. 78

-Figure 29 illustrates the specifications required to check the sequence of a group of four card-types.
-The numbers on the form refer to the following numbers.
+Figure 29 illustrates the specifications required to check the sequence within a group of four card-types.
+In a complete problem the control groups (part numbers) would be designated by use of a control level indicator as explained in a previous example.
+The numbers on the form refer to the following numbers:

 1. The record-identification codes for the four cards are specified in the same manner as in previous examples.
-The C in C/Z/D indicates that the entire character punched in the card is examined to establish the record-indentification code.
+The C in $\underline{C/Z/D}$ indicates that the entire character punched in the card is examined to establish the record-identification code.